Probus Dún Laoghaire Marine

 THE PROBUS MOVEMENT

 The Probus Movement is an association of independent clubs throughout Ireland, Great Britain, Australia and New Zealand and 17 other jurisdictions providing a regular forum for retired and semi-retired professional and business people.
+The word PROBUS was created from the words PROfessional and BUSiness.

 Worldwide, there are approximately 5,000 clubs with a membership of 400,000 people.